Kareem Hunt Player Prop Bets for NFL Week 18 - Cleveland vs. Cincinnati - NewsBreak

 - Hunt did not record a rush attempt in last week's game versus the Steelers.

-- During his last three games, Hunt has 0 rushing yards (0.0 per game) on zero carries.
+- Over his last three outings, Hunt has rushed for 0 yards (0.0 per game) on zero carries.

 Hunt's Cleveland Teammates